 - Be a New Jersey resident.

-- Be diagnosed with a qualifying debilitating medical condition by a New Jersey physician registered with the MMP.
+- Be diagnosed with a qualifying medical condition by a New Jersey health care practitioner registered with the MMP.

 Approved debilitating medical conditions include: